yeslogic/prince-docs/docs/server-integration.md

 #### Using Java

-Start by downloading the [Java wrapper JAR file](https://github.com/yeslogic/prince-java-wrapper/packages/993641) via the links on the sidebar.
+Start by downloading the Java wrapper from the [Maven Central Repository](https://search.maven.org/artifact/com.princexml/prince-java-wrapper).

 The [API documentation](https://yeslogic.github.io/prince-java-wrapper) lists the Java class methods and explains how to use them.